prdepinho/character_generator/README.md

-# character_generator
 A random character generation program for D&amp;D 5E.

 D&D is property of Wizard of the Coast. https://company.wizards.com/

+# Character generator

-# How to use:
+## How to use:

-Executing py dnd.char_py will generate a random character.
+Executing py dnd.char.py will generate a random character.
 Optionally, you can input these arguments to control how the character should be generated: